Building Loading – Wind Load

 this edit box, enter the height of the finished floor (typical base of columns)

 above the ground elevation.
+This input

-Building Base Elevation dimension is commonly or normally thought of as 0'-0''.
+dimension is commonly or normally thought of as 0'-0''.

 Sample Conditions where the Building Base Elevation